 Oedipus was born in Thebes.
-Thebes is an ancient city, approx. 100km NW of Athens, that played an important role in Greek myths and was a major rival of ancient Athens.
+Thebes is an ancient city, approximately 100km northwest of Athens, that played an important role in Greek myths and was a major rival of ancient Athens.

-Many tragedies were written about Thebes, including works from Aeschylus, Sophocles and Euripides.
+Many literary tragedies were set in Thebes, including works from Aeschylus, Sophocles and Euripides.
 The most popular of the Theban plays are Antigone and Oedipus the King, written by Sophocles.

+They touch many complex issues.
 These plays are among the most enduring and timeless dramas ever written.
-They touch many complex issues.
+They touch upon many complex issues.

-Sophocles, through the powerful dialogue and agonies and triumphs of his characters, demonstrates that, no matter how hard you try, you cannot cheat destiny.
+Sophocles, through the powerful dialogue and agonies and triumphs of his characters in Oedipus the King, demonstrates, that no matter how hard you try, you cannot outrun destiny.

-The story begins with the childless King Laius and Queen Jocasta of Thebes wanting a child.
+The story begins with the childless King Laius and Queen Jocasta of Thebes yearning for a child.
 According to the Delphic Oracle however, the unborn child of the royal couple of Thebes, would one day manage to kill his father and marry his mother.
 Oedipus was doomed before birth.

-When Oedipus was a young man, in search for the truth of his origins, he too visited the Oracle of Delphi.
-There he heard the dreadful prophesy that he would kill his father and marry his mother.
+When Oedipus was a young man, in search of the truth of his origins, he too visited the Oracle of Delphi.
+There he heard the dreadful prophecy that he would kill his father and marry his mother.
 To protect the people he believed to be his parents, Oedipus went into exile, desperately trying to avoid his fate.

-Leaving Corinth for ever, Oedipus headed to Thebes.
+Leaving Corinth forever, Oedipus headed to Thebes.
 But at the crossroad, he encountered an old nobleman in a chariot who ordered him out of the way.
 Oedipus, who was on foot and alone, snapped at the old man and informed him that he only acknowledged orders from the gods and his own parents, meaning the Corinthian royal couple.
 When the old man struck him on the head, the infuriated Oedipus killed him and his entourage.
+Little did Oedipus know, that he had killed his own true father.

 Odysseus was a legendary hero in Greek mythology, king of the island of Ithaca and the main protagonist of Homer's epic, the “Odyssey".
 As the 10-year Trojan War had ended, our hero was finally ready to return home, to his kingdom and beloved family.